wofsauge/IsaacDocs/docs/RNG.md

 ### Set·Seed () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void SetSeed ( int Seed, int ShiftIdx ) {: .copyable aria-label='Functions' }
+Set the seed of a given RNG object.

+???+ bug "Bug"
+    If the seed is set to 0, the game will crash!!

 ???+ example "Example code"
     ```lua